Francescolis/Xpandables.Net/System.Results.Tasks/README.md

 ## 📋 Overview

-`System.Results.Tasks` provides the `IMediator` interface and `Mediator` implementation used to dispatch `IRequest` instances to their registered handlers.
-It is the runtime dispatcher typically used with `System.Results` request/handler contracts and `System.Results.Pipelines` decorators.
+`Xpandables.Results.Tasks` provides the `IMediator` interface and `Mediator` implementation used to dispatch `IRequest` instances to their registered handlers.
+It is the runtime dispatcher typically used with `Xpandables.Results` request/handler contracts and `Xpandables.Results.Pipelines` decorators.

 ### ✨ Key Features